Tenchi Muyo!: OVA

-The first OVA was titled Tenchi Muyo!
-Ryo-Ohki and was created by Masaki Kajishima.
-Ryo-Ohki comprises 5 OVA series to date.
+The original Tenchi Muyo!
+Ryo-Ohki OVA series was created by Kajishima and Hayashi, though Hayashi departed after the completion of the first six-episode OVA series (1992-1993).
+Ryo-Ohki comprises five OVA series to date.
 The fifth OVA released its last episode on May 28, 2021.

 Manga

 Hitoshi Okuda wrote two manga series based on the OVA series.
 The first manga is titled No Need for Tenchi (天地無用!魎皇鬼, Tenchi Muyō!
 Ryo-Ohki) and was published by Kadokawa Shoten and serialized in Dragon Comic Jr. magazine from December 16, 1994, to June 9, 2000.
 The series was collected into 12 tankōbon volumes.

 No Need for Tenchi was released in English in the United States by Viz Communications, and in Singapore by Chuang Yi.

 The second series titled The All-New Tenchi Muyo! (新・天地無用! 魎皇鬼, Shin Tenchi Muyō!
 Ryo-Ohki) was also published by Kadokawa Shoten and serialized in Dragon Comic Age magazine from July 26, 2000, to December 9, 2005.
 The series was collected into 10 tankōbon volumes.

 TV series

 After the first OVA series aired, AIC began looking into TV adaptations beyond the Mihoshi Special.
 In 1995 Tenchi Universe (天地無用!宇宙篇, Tenchi Muyō!
 Uchū Hen), a 26-episode anime television series was created by Hiroshi Negishi, animated by AIC and produced by Pioneer.
 It was loosely based on the first six episodes of the OVA series and the Mihoshi Special.
 Two years later, another AIC production followed suit called Tenchi in Tokyo (新・天地無用!, Shin Tenchi Muyō!), which aired through 1997 and also ran 26 episodes.
 It borrowed characters and some plot devices from the previous incarnations, but with a noticeable art shift and very different concepts, such as centering on Tenchi's high school and being a priest in Tokyo.
 The most recent series Ai Tenchi Muyo! (愛・天地無用!) aired in October 2014.
 The series commemorated the 20th anniversary of the franchise and was sponsored by the city of Takahashi, Okayama.

+On July 9, 2026, a Kickstarter project was launched for Tenchi Galaxy, an anime pilot which was billed as the spiritual sequel to Tenchi Universe.
+The project reached its funding goal of $400,000 in less than 48 hours.